A better way to add multiple strokes around text in Photoshop

 Duplicating the shape layer.

-And now we have a second shape layer with its own stroke that we can adjust.
+You now have a second shape layer, with its own stroke, sitting directly above the original.

 The copy appears above the original.